https://law.justia.com/codes/arkansas/2020/title-6/subtitle-2/chapter-25/

 (1) An information specialist whose primary job function is to:

-(A) Provide resources available to patrons through a systematically developed collection within the school and through access to resources outside the school;
+(A) Provide resources available to patrons through a systematically developed collection within the school and through access to resources outside the

 (B) Provide assistance to patrons in identifying, locating, and interpreting information housed in and outside the library media center;